Structural Mechanics Fundamentals – Stresses, Strains and Torsion

 - Draw axial force, shear and bending moment diagrams of one-dimensional members subject to simple and combined loading.

-- Understand some abstract concepts, for example, stability, torsion, stress concentration, needed in modern structural engineering.
+- Understand some abstract concepts, for example, stability, torsion, needed in modern structural engineering.

 - Analyze and design structural members subjected to tension, compression, torsion, bending and combined stresses using the fundamental concepts of stress, strain and elastic behavior of materials.